'Fearless Girl' to leave Wall Street's 'Charging Bull' - Philly

 NEW YORK (AP) - New York's "Fearless Girl" statue that has become a global symbol of female business prowess will be moved from her spot staring down Wall Street's bronze "Charging Bull" to a new home facing the New York Stock Exchange.

-Officials announced Thursday that the statue would be moved by the end of the year.
+Mayor Bill de Blasio announced Thursday that "Fearless Girl," a sculpture by Kristen Visbal of a girl with her hands on her hips and chin pointed up, will be moved by the end of the year to a permanent home near the stock exchange.

-Hours later, visitors from around the world swirled around the ponytailed girl in a windblown dress that became a tourist magnet last spring when the artwork popped up confronting the famed bull.
+The statue was installed in March 2017 by the Boston-based State Street Global Advisors financial firm as a temporary display lasting a few weeks to encourage corporations to put more women on their boards.
+But its popularity spawned an online petition seeking to keep it.
+The city agreed.

-The 11-foot-tall (3-meter-tall), 7,100-pound behemoth by Italian sculptor Arturo Di Modica had become a symbol of American financial resilience following the 1987 stock market crash.
+Much of its popularity hinged on its juxtaposition with the 11-foot-tall (3-meter-tall), 7,100-pound bull statue, which Italian sculptor Arturo Di Modica created as a symbol of American financial resilience following the 1987 stock market crash.
 Di Modica wanted the girl gone, saying she altered the dynamic of his bull and was no more than what he called "an advertising trick."

 "A little girl can be stronger than a big animal; she's a human mental force that is bigger than animal force," Guillon said in her native French.
 "It touches me a lot to see, in front of this enormity, the force of a little girl with her hands on her hips who knows how to say, 'I'm here too, I count too, and even if I'm a very little girl, if you push with animal strength, you won't get far.'"